-'''

 Task.numPriorities = 4;

-'''

 Number of atexit functions: The kernel allows System atexit() functions to be registered.
-See the XDCtools API reference online help (CDOC) for more about the xdc.runtime.System module's atexit() functions.
+See the Kernel Runtime APIs and Configuration (cdoc) online help for more about the xdc.runtime.System module's atexit() functions.
 The TI-RTOS examples lower the maximum number of System atexit functions to 2.